Sommaire

 - Wash fruits, vegetables, and herbs thoroughly

-- Avoid deli counter products (cheeses, cold cuts, etc.)
+- Avoid deli products (cheeses, cold cuts…)

-8. Manage sugar cravings
+8. Managing sugar cravings

 With hormones (especially progesterone), blood sugar can be more unstable in the 1st trimester, which promotes sugar cravings… amplified by heat and fatigue.